A spin-optomechanical quantum interface enabled by an ultrasmall mechanical and optical mode volume cavity: Results

-At the core of our proposal is a strain concentrator embedded in a one-dimensional optomechanical crystal (1D OMC) (Fig.\ref{fig:bandstructures}a).
-The 1D OMC consists of a nanobeam with periodically etched ellipses that are adiabatically morphed into a defect cell.
-We then modify the central unit cells by tapering to a width $b$ using a hyperbolic curve.
-By COMSOL finite element method (FEM) simulation, we predict an optical mode of frequency $\omega_\mathrm{a}/(2\pi) \approx 197.5$ THz and $Q_\mathrm{opt} \approx 3.6\times 10^4$ (Fig.~\ref{fig:bandstructures}(f)), which lies in the mirror cells' 28.7 THz optical bandgap from 175.28 THz to 203.98 THz (Fig.~\ref{fig:bandstructures}(b)).
-We predict an acoustic resonance around $\Omega = 5.34$ GHz (Fig.~\ref{fig:bandstructures}(e)) between the 2.41 GHz acoustic bandgap from 4.96 GHz to 7.37 GHz (Fig.~\ref{fig:bandstructures}(d)).
-In optomechanical crystals, single photon-to-single phonon coupling between a photonic cavity mode and a mechanical resonant mode arises due to the cavity frequency shift induced by the acoustic displacement profile, normalized to the zero-point fluctuation~\citep{johnson2002perturbation,safavi2014optomechanical}
+At the core of our proposal is a strain concentrator embedded in a one-dimensional optomechanical crystal (1D OMC) with rectangular cross-section(Fig.\ref{fig:bandstructures}a).
+The 1D OMC consists of a nanobeam with periodically etched ellipses, $2 n_d$ of which are adiabatically morphed into a defect cell.
+We then modify the central defect cells by tapering to a width $b$ using a linear taper. \revisiontwo{We simulate (at $b=60$ nm, $n_{d}=6$) an optical mode of frequency $\omega_\mathrm{a}/(2\pi) \approx 200.2$ THz and $Q_\mathrm{opt} \approx 9.6\times 10^4$ (Fig.~\ref{fig:bandstructures}(f)), which lies in the mirror cells' 28.7 THz optical bandgap from 175.28 THz to 203.98 THz (Fig.~\ref{fig:bandstructures}(b)).
+We predict an acoustic resonance around $\Omega = 5.39$ GHz (Fig.~\ref{fig:bandstructures}(e)) between the 2.41 GHz acoustic bandgap from 4.96 GHz to 7.37 GHz (Fig.~\ref{fig:bandstructures}(d))}.